tammyk7/auction-mvc/java/hydra-training-modules/Module_6_Hydra_components/Assignment B.md

 - Make sure that the UserCache is primed everytime the `trading` gateway starts.
 For this, you will have to define a new method in the UserService that gets you the list of all current users (i.e. `listAllUsers(): UserEvent stream`) and call it as part of the bootstrapping of the `trading` gateway.

+The recommended approach is to use the Lifecycle callbacks to call the method that primes the UserCache when the cluster is available:
+- Register the Lifecycle callback `onAvailable` so that it calls `listAllUsers` and primes UserCache.
 - Write a `TradingGatewayOrderServiceImpl` class that implements OrderService (defined in [order-service.hy](code/assignment_b/trading/api/src/main/resources/order-service.hy)), and register it (instead of the pass-through that you implemented in the `trading` gateway in the previous step).
 This class must validate that the `user` field in the `PlaceOrderRequest` exists in the cache before sending the `PlaceOrderRequest` to the cluster.
 If the user does not exist, reject the PlaceOrderRequest and do not send it to the cluster.